 “Dating is tricky when you’re in a family like mine, Daria,” he said.

 “Tough to choose from all the eligible young Dunmer maidens throwing themselves at your feet?”

 A flicker of annoyance crossed his face.
 “There’s a lot at stake.
 Once the family knows about a relationship, they’re going to start making business arrangements—because, on some level, that’s what any marriage would be.”

 “Gee, I hope I’m a valuable asset,” Daria said, crossing her arms.

 “That doesn’t mean a marriage is without love.
-The only reason I didn’t tell my parents about Synda until after it was over was that I didn’t want the added pressure of both them and me trying to push us together.”
+The only reason I didn’t tell my parents about Synda until after it was over was that I didn’t want the added pressure of both them and her trying to push us together.”